Chemical Signatures of the First Galaxies: Criteria for One-Shot Enrichment: Cosmological Context

 \section{Cosmological Context}

-The purpose of this section is to summarize those aspects of recent ab initio simulations of first galaxy formation (see Bromm \& Yoshida 2011 for a review and further references) that provide us with the theoretical underpinning and guidance in formulating the chemical abundance signature of the first galaxies.
+The purpose of this section is to summarize those aspects of recent ab initio simulations of first galaxy formation (see Bromm \& Yoshida 2011 for a review and further references) that provide us with the theoretical underpinning and guidance in formulating potentially observable chemical abundance signatures that may be found in a first galaxy.
 We begin by discussing ideas on where the first stars and galaxies form, and then turn to early metal enrichment.